 Students are required to earn a minimum of four (4) English credits for graduation, pass the English 9 course, and take the Keystone Literature Exam in order to graduate.
-Students must take at least .50 credits in English their senior year.
+Students who do not score proficient or advanced on the Keystone Literature Exam in 9^{th} grade will be required to take the Keystone English course in 10^{th} grade and take the Keystone Literature Exam again a second time.